LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_01_Troubleshoot_Mailflow_Rules.md

 8. In the **New message trace** pane that appears, the default values for the **Messages sent from my primary domain in the last day** query are displayed.
 You can control which messages are selected based on who sent and received the messages and how many days ago the messages were sent.

-     Starting with this default query as a template, you'll now customize it's settings to create a custom query that checks for emails sent to the **Contoso.com** domain in the past day.
+     Starting with this default query as a template, you'll now customize its settings to create a custom query that checks for emails sent to the **Contoso.com** domain in the past day.

     - You can customize the **Senders** field to search for messages that were sent from a specific domain.
 By default, the query will select messages sent from all user accounts in your Microsoft 365 tenant; that is, from all user accounts whose primary domain matches the tenant of **@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the unique tenant prefix provided by your lab hosting provider).
 Therefore, do NOT change this value.